zippoobbiz/zippoobbiz.github.io/source/_posts/Cloud-ML-Engine.md

 You could use bucketization to turn year of birth and income into categorical features, but thr raw conlumns are continuous.

+### Overfitting
+Reduce number of nodes or layers
+Dropout or early stopping

+### Error measurement
+Regression: MSE
+Classification: cross-entropy

+### Performance evaluation
+For unbalanced dataset
+confusion matrix - to describe the performance

+{% qnimg confusionMatrix.png %}

+Accuracy when ML says “cat” —— 991 / 1000 - if balance
+Precision = TP / (FP + FP) —— 1/1 - if unbalanced - accuracy when classifier says yes - things are common
+Recall = TP / (TP + FN) —— 1/10- if unbalanced - Accuracy when the truth is yes - things are rare

+### Prepare the dataset:
+Good dataset should cover all cases, Ensure to include negative cases But before you throw out the outliers, you need to first see whether if you can collect enough outliers, for some outliers:
+- cannot just throw out it
+- a better approach: why does this happen?
+- reflect something about the data
+- You want to make sure enough examples in the training dataset, so should keep it
+- the fewer things you throw out, the more robust your model is

+### splitting dataset
+Original data split into:
+training data
+validation data
+Test data

+cross validation - change the split, take the average, if data is not enough

+### ML APIs
+Natural language API analyses
+* Sentiment
+* Category
+* Entity
+* Syntax